-T (T') Min.
-Sem.
-Test Title Civil War and Reconstruction Score 47 Hours 3 Substitutes For HIS 344, Civil War & Civil war and Reconstruction 4/ 3 Reconstruction Can use ONLY for Gen Elective Computing, Introduction to 400 3 No SHC equivalent 1 6 Can use ONLY for Gen Elective Counseling, Fundamentals of 45 3 No SHC equivalent Can use ONLY for Gen Elective Criminal Justice 400 3 No SHC equivalent P1 ( P 1 ( ) 4.6 2 Can use ONLY for Gen Elective Education, Foundations of 46 3 No SHC equivalent Fi 400 2 Can use ONLY for Gen Elective Environment & Humanity, the 400 3 BIO 110, Environmental Biology Race to Save the Planet 400 2 Can use for core OR Gen Elective Ethics in America 400 3 PHL 210, Ethics Finance Driveriales of 400 2 Can use for core OR Gen Elective Finance, Principles of 400 3 FIN 301, Financial Management Can use for program OR Gen Elective Financial Accounting, Can use for program OK Gen Elective Principles of 47 3 ACC 201, Accounting I, Principles 1 morpres of ., Can use for program OR Gen Elective If score is high enough, may be used for both ACC 201 and 202 Geography, Human/Cultural 48 3 No SHC equivalent Can use ONLY for Gen Elective Geology, Physical 46 3 No SHC equivalent 24 77 27 Can use ONLY for Gen Elective History of the Vietnam War 44 3 HIS 497, Special Topics Human Dagauraag Managaman t 46 3 Can be used ONLY for Gen Elective Human Resources Managemen ι 40 3 MGT 421, Hum.
-Resources Mgmt.
-Can use for program OR Gen Elective Management Info.
-System 400 3 CIS 381, Information Systems wanagement into.
-System 100 3 Can use for program OR Gen Elective Modern Middle East, Intro to 47 3 No SHC equivalent • Can use ONLY for Gen Elective Money & Banking 48 3 No SHC equivalent Can use ONLY for Gen Elective Organizational Behavior 48 3 MGT 320, Org.
-Theory & Behavior Can use for program OR Gen Elective Personal Finance 400 3 No SHC equivalent Dhaminal Cainnas I Duimainles a £ 47 2 Can use ONLY for Gen Elective Physical Science I, Principles o 1 4/ 3 PHY 114, Principles of Physics Can use for core OR Gen Elective Psychology, Lifespan 46 3 No SHC equivalent Developmental 10 5 Can use ONLY for Gen Elective Rise and Fall of the Soviet Unio on 45 3 HIS 497, Special Topics - Can be used ONLY for Gen Elective

 Min.
 Sem.

 Test Title Score Hours Substitutes For

+Counseling, Fundamentals of 45 3 No SHC equivalent

+6, - Can use ONLY for Gen Elective

+Criminal Justice 400 3 No SHC equivalent

+Can use ONLY for Gen Elective

+Education, Foundations of 46 3 No SHC equivalent

+Can use ONLY for Gen Elective

+Environment & Humanity, the 400 3 BIO 110, Environmental Biology

+Race to Save the Planet Can use for core OR Gen Elective

+Ethics in America 400 3 PHL 210, Ethics

+2 Can use for core OR Gen Elective

-Supervision, Principles of 400 3 MGT 301, Management Principles
+Finance, Principles of 400 3 FIN 301, Financial Management

+T manee, T meiples of 400 5 Can use for program OR Gen Elective

+Financial Accounting, Cuir use for program OR Gen Elective

+Principles of 47 3 ACC 201, Accounting I, Principles

+Timelpies of 17 5 Can use for program OR Gen Elective

+If score is high enough, may be used

+for both ACC 201 and 202

+Geography, Human/Cultural 48 3 No SHC equivalent

+0008-np-19, - Can use ONLY for Gen Elective

+Geology, Physical 46 3 No SHC equivalent

+- Can use ONLY for Gen Elective

+History of the Vietnam War 44 3 HIS 497, Special Topics

+5 Can be used ONLY for Gen Elective

+Human Resources Managemen t 46 3 MGT 421, Hum.
+Resources Mgmt.

+C C Can use for program OR Gen Elective

+Management Info.
+System 400 3 CIS 381, Information Systems

 Can use for program OR Gen Elective

-Technical Writing 46 3 No SHC equivalent
+Modern Middle East, Intro to 47 3 No SHC equivalent

 Can use ONLY for Gen Elective

-Western Europe Since 1945 45 3 HIS 322, Europe since 1945
+Money & Banking 48 3 No SHC equivalent

 Can use ONLY for Gen Elective

-World Religions, Introduction to 400 3 THL 261, World Religions
+Organizational Behavior 48 3 MGT 320, Org.
+Theory & Behavior

+Can use for program OR Gen Elective

+Personal Finance 400 3 No SHC equivalent

+Can use ONLY for Gen Elective

+Physical Science I, Principles of of 47 3 PHY 114, Principles of Physics

 Can use for core OR Gen Elective

+Psychology, Lifespan 46 3 No SHC equivalent

+Developmental Can use ONLY for Gen Elective

+Rise and Fall of the Soviet Uni on45 3 HIS 497, Special Topics

+100 2 Can be used ONLY for Gen Elective

+Supervision, Principles of 400 3 MGT 301, Management Principles

+TT 1 1 1 1 1 7 1/1 16 2 Can use for program OR Gen Elective

+Technical Writing 46 3 No SHC equivalent

+Western Europa Since 1045 45 3 Can use ONLY for Gen Elective

+Western Europe Since 1945 43 3 HIS 322, Europe since 1945

+Can use ONLY for Gen Elective

+World Religions, Introduction to 400

+THL 261, World Religions Can use for core OR Gen Elective